sqali/sqali/README.md

 ## Introduction

-I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of deep learning.
-I have a keen interest in machine learning, deep learning.
-Currently, I am focused on building a strong foundation in the fundamentals of data science
+I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of Data Analytics.

 ## 💼 Work Experience